keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 ---

-A `KeptnApp` resource lists all the workloads that they together constitute a logical application.
+A `KeptnApp` resource lists all the workloads that constitute a logical application.
 It contains information about:

 - All workloads and checks